ImageMagick v6 Examples --

 This first creates a Canvas Image which is "skyblue" in color, and then layers each of the later images onto that canvas at the given locations.

-Now the "-geometry" is is a very special operator that not only sets an overlay position for the next "-composite" operation, it also "-resize" the last image (and only the last image) in the current image sequence.
+Now the "-geometry" is is a very special operator that not only sets an overlay position for the next "-composite" operation, it will also "-resize" the last image (and only the last image) in the current image sequence.

 convert -size 100x100 xc:skyblue \